ihasdapie/chenbrian.ca/content/posts/kwin_choppy_fix_animation_duration_factor/index.md

 ---
-title: "PSA: Delete `AnimationDurationFactor` if you have an old installation"
+title: "PSA: Delete `AnimationDurationFactor` if you have an old KDE installation"
 slug: "kwin_choppy_fix"
 date: 2022-05-25T01:22:56-07:00
 draft: false